 - Preheat oven to 325 degrees.

-- In same food processor, wiped clean but not washed, blend the cream cheese, sugar replacers, vanilla and Greek yogurt until very smooth, scraping down sides and re-blending until creamy.
+- In same food processor, wiped clean but not washed, blend the cream cheese, sugar replacer, vanilla and Greek yogurt until very smooth, scraping down sides and re-blending until creamy.
 Add the eggs, one at a time, plus the yolk and process for 30 to 60 seconds until smooth.
 Scrape down bowl.
 Pulse again.

 - Remove and cool to room temperature.
 Chill for 2 or more hours before cutting and serving a little of the raspberries on the plate.